lazy-electron-consulting/victron-bluetooth/README.md

 Reads device data via Bluetooth Low Energy (BLE) product advertisements.
 Currently only supports battery monitors.
 Intended to be used as a library or as binaries.

+**Disclaimer: This software is not an officially supported interface by Victron and is provided entirely "as-is".**

 ## Requirements (rough)

 1. use `bluetoothctl` to pair ahead of time